archmetalDBM/GlobaLID-App/doc/references.md

     Some Ancient Egyptian Objects, In Recent Advances in Science and Technology of Materials (ed.
 A. Bishay), Vol. 3, 9–27, Plenum, New York.

+-   Brill, R. H., and Wampler, J., 1967, Isotope ratios in archaeological objects of lead, In Application of science in examination of works of art: Proceedings of the seminar 7.-16.9.1965 (ed.
+Museum of Fine Arts (Boston, Mass.).
+Research Laboratory), 155–66, Boston Museum of Fine Arts, Boston.

 -   Brodtkorb, M. K., and Brodtkorb, A., 1982, Datos isotópicos de plomo de la mineralización de la Mina La Helvecia, prov. de La Rioja,